▶️ Kicking off the Crook County Fair

 “We’ve got a huge celebration here,” said fair performer Eric Haines.
 “We have everybody coming from every place you can imagine.
 I am here.
 I am going to be walking on silts, several different stilt characters.
 I will doing a stage show.
 I will be doing a one-man band work.
 Right now, I am here as Uncle Sam, and I will tell you what I have, a great way to kick off this entire thing.”

-Kicking off the fair with balloon animals, face paints, train rides, kids games, and of course animals, lots and lots and lots of animals.
+Kicking off the fair with balloon animals, face paints, train rides, kids games, and of course animals — lots of animals.

 You can view the ribbons handed out to the best rabbits, poultry, beef, sheep, goats, and swine.